nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 searches and reveals the entire list of commands that match one or more of the results.

-When the user enters a valid command with the keyword searches, the arguments are parsed by the `FindCommmandParser` that converts the string of arguments into a list, that is subsequently passed on to a `NameContainsKeywordsPredicate` instance that uses the list of keywords to find the search results based on the supplied keywords.
+When the user enters a valid command with the keyword searches, the arguments are parsed by the `FindCommmandParser` that converts the string of arguments into a list, that is subsequently passed on to a `NameContainsKeywordsPredicate` object that uses the list of keywords to find the search results based on the supplied keywords.
+Take note that Find Command supports substring searching, so for example if there is an Alice in the program, searching "Ali" will also return Alice as result.

-This predicate is passed into the `ModelManager`'s `updateFilteredEntityList()` method and subsequently generates the CommandResult instance that is then passed on in the LogicManager.

 Below is an example sequence diagram for a valid find command from the user.